This post may contain affiliate links.Please read our disclosure policy.

 • Don’t forget to remove and discard the garlic before adding the pasta.
 Otherwise, it will be difficult to find!

-• Reserve the pasta water.
+• Reserve the pasta cooking water.
 Pasta water is great for adding a bit of liquid without watering something down because the starch in the water helps to make pasta dishes creamy.
+Don’t drain the pasta, instead transfer it over with tongs or a slotted spoon.

 • Serve this dish immediately because it will cool down quickly and tastes best hot.